 Belly Dance Classes at The Last Carnival

-This is an intensive drills and conditioning class for beginner dancers to learn and intermediate belly dancers to enhance technique.
-The art of belly dance is a series of sequential classes will explore traditional belly dance movements while being mindful of proper posture and safe dance technique.
-The goal is to provide students with a vocabulary of movements, encouraging each person to develop strong and unique improvisational dance skills.
-In addition, dancers will learn how to use space, incorporate arms, vary movement during improvisation, increase muscular control, engage the audience, and interpret music.
+This is an intensive drills and conditioning class for beginner dancers to learn and intermediate and advanced belly dancers to enhance technique.
+The art of belly dance is a series of sequential classes will explore traditional belly dance movements while being mindful of proper posture and safe dance technique, providing students with a vocabulary of movement unique to Belly dance.
+Dancers will learn how to use space, incorporate arms, vary movement increase muscular control, engage the audience, and interpret music.
 There are three levels of study offered, with required accomplishments to move to the next level.
 Over time, students will be encouraged to develop strong and unique dance skills for performance.

 Belly Dance for your health:

 Correct posture and muscle control is as important in belly dance as it is in other fields of dance, and enables a dancer to move the hips freely whilst avoiding lower back injuries.
 This will be one of the many things covered in belly dance class.
 Belly dance is a non-impact, weight-bearing exercise suitable for all ages.
 It is a good exercise for the prevention of osteoporosis in older people.
 Many of the moves involve isolations, which improves flexibility of the torso.
 Belly dance moves are also beneficial to the spine, as the full-body moves lengthens (decompress) and strengthens the entire column of spinal and abdominal muscles in a gentle way.
 There are also benefits that coincide with adding props.
 For instance, dancing with a veil can help build strength in the upper body, arm and shoulders and playing the zills (finger cymbals) trains fingers to work independently and builds strength.
 The legs and long muscles of the back are strengthened by hip movements.